mlcommons/ck/ck2/docs/getting-started.md

 $ pip3 install cmind
 ```

-You can find more details about the installation process [here](docs/installation.md).
+You can find more details about the installation process [here](installation.md).

-## Share some artifact
+## Share some artifacts

 ### Without CM